solspace/craft-freeform/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve Freeform
+about: Create a report to help us improve Freeform.
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug or issue**
+**Describe the bug or issue you're experiencing**

 **Steps to reproduce**